Drummer05/Analysis-of-the-PPP-Loans/README.md

 #### Project Structure

-1. **Data Scraping and Cloud Upload:** Write a Python script to scrape data from the source and save it in Azure cloud
+1. **Data Scraping and Cloud Upload:** Write a Python script to scrape data from the source and save it in Azure cloud storage.
 2. **Dimensional Modeling**
 3. **Data Pipeline/ETL:** Use SQL for data cleaning, formatting, and transformation.
-4. **Data Loading:** Load the cleaned data into a data warehouse and create a SQL view or connect it directly to Tableau
+4. **Data Loading:** Load the cleaned data into a data warehouse and create a SQL view or connect it directly to Tableau.

 ### Business Impact